Ehsan Adil: Punjab

-Career
+T20 franchise cricket

+In addition to a stint with the Faisalabad Wolves, Adil played in the inaugural season of the Pakistan Super League for the Lahore Qalandars.
+He played five matches and took seven wickets.

+Since 2023, Adil has played in Major League Cricket for MI New York, winning the 2023 and 2025 MLC seasons with the team.

+International career

 Pakistan U-19 and Pakistan debut

 He was a member of Pakistan's Under-19 team in the 2012 World Cup in Australia, and later that year made his first-class debut for Habib Bank, taking six wickets in his first game.
 Adil finished as the second-highest wicket-taker in the President's Trophy, the four-day domestic competition, taking 54 wickets at 17.88.
 Those numbers earned him a place in the Pakistan squad for the Test series in South Africa, and when Junaid Khan and Umar Gul were both unavailable for the Centurion game, Adil walked in for his Test debut in a three-man Pakistan pace attack that had a combined prior experience of two Tests.
 He dismissed Graeme Smith off his third ball in international cricket.